B2B Market Segmentation Guide

-B2B market segmentation glossary is a comprehensive reference defining 22 essential terms for dividing business markets into targetable groups based on firmographics, behavior, and revenue potential to optimize GTM strategy and campaign personalization.
+B2B market segmentation glossary: 22 essential terms for dividing markets by firmographics, behavior, and revenue to optimize GTM strategy.

 Full Definition